jannaiklaas/data-science-task/README.md

 * Number of tokens that appeared only once in the entire corpus: 93,648
 * Most common tokens in either sentiment label were special characters, HTML tags, articles, prepositions, pronouns, and other stop words.
 All of these were removed in the preprocessing stage.
 * Least common tokens in either sentiment label mostly contained special characters (like periods and hyphens) and/or were capitalized.
 * There were a few words that were misspelled, meaning that the dataset (or at least the rare words) should have been run through spell-checking to reduce the volume of unique features and improve data quality.
-However, due to the large number of tokens, spell-checker's high computational cost and constrained hardware and time, spell-checking was not implemented in this project.
+However, given the extensive volume of tokens in the dataset, combined with the substantial computational demand of spell-checking and limitations in hardware and time resources, spell-checking was not performed for this project.

 ## Feature Preprocessing